aaronbloomfield/ics/hws/hw-networks.md

 ### Part 2: Packet Sniffing

 For this part, we are going to 'listen' to network traffic, and see what interesting information we can find.
 We will use a UNIX utility called tcpdump.
 This utility will print out all the network traffic on a given interface.  tcpdump must be run as root; thus, you probably cannot run it on any UVa server.
-You can download the tcpdump.zip file from Collab's resources -- that file is NOT in this repo due to it's size.
+You can download the tcpdump.zip file from Collab's resources -- that file is NOT in this repo due to its size.
 This file contains a dump of a tcpdump session.
 We will be analyzing this file.

 This file contains my password, so I wanted to ensure that it was properly protected, and I used a 6-character ZIP file password on it.
 It's your job to crack that password.
 While you can use any ZIP file password cracker that is out there (and there are lots!), we recommend [fcrackzip](http://www.ubuntugeek.com/howto-crack-zip-files-password.html), which you can install on your Linux VirtualBox image via `sudo apt-get install fcrackzip`.
 Note that you will need to understand what it does - just running it with very few parameters will just spew out gibberish to the screen.